GenericMappingTools/gmt/doc_modern/rst/source/pssolar.rst

 .. only:: not man

-    pssolar - Calculate and plot the day-night terminator
+    Calculate and plot the day-night terminator

 Synopsis
 --------